thufschmitt/tix-papers/implem/extensions.md

 raises an exception, it evaluates to `{ success = false; value = false; }`.
 Otherwise, if its arguments evaluates to a value `v`, it evaluates to `{ success = true; value = v; }`.
-As long as we don't try to track exceptions, a reasonable rule for this is:
+As long as we do not try to track exceptions, a reasonable rule for this is:

 \begin{displaymath}
   \inferrule{Γ \vdash e : τ}{%